Garciat/garciat.github.io/src/posts/2017-11-24-cpython-int-add.md

 ---
 title:        "Adding two integers in CPython"
 date:         2017-11-25
-description:  "Analyzing the cost of adding to integers in CPython"
+description:  "Analyzing the cost of adding to integers in CPython."
+tags:
+  - Exploration
+  - Python
 ---

 Ignoring cheap operations (arithmetic, logical, bits) and some not-so-cheap